 Lower your stress levels with stress-reduction techniques like meditation, etc.

 Depending on the intensity of the contractions, your ob-gyn may also prescribe medicine in an effort to prevent them or to ease the pain.
 Your doctor may also suggest that you take magnesium supplements every day.

 Finally, if your doctor thinks you're at risk for preterm labor, he or she may put you on bed rest.
 That means that you could be in bed most of the day (complete bed rest), or on "partial bed rest."
 The latter means you'll spend several hours a day resting.
 Alternatively, your doctor may recommend "pelvic rest," which means no sexual activity at all.

 How to Know if You're Having Real Contractions

-It's important-whether you're experiencing an irritable uterus or Braxton Hicks-to realize that these contractions might lead up to preterm labor.
+It's important, whether you're experiencing an irritable uterus or Braxton Hicks, to realize that these contractions might lead up to preterm labor.
 If you have contractions that seem to be more painful or are spaced regularly apart, then you might be in actual labor.
 If that is the case, then you need to get to the hospital immediately.
-Plus, if your water breaks, or you experience other leakage of fluid or blood, you'll need to get in touch with your doctor right away.
+Plus, if your water breaks or you experience other leakages of fluid or blood, you'll need to get in touch with your doctor right away.

 Note: Any suggestions in this article are of a general nature only, and are not meant to replace recommendations from a medical doctor